Air source heat pumps explained

 A heat pump also requires a supplementary source of power, usually electricity, to power the heat pump, so there will still be some resulting CO2 emissions.

-New regulation means that heat pumps will now have to have an energy label on them.
+Regulation means that heat pumps have to have an energy label on them.

-The label gives information about the energy efficiency of the heat pump and rates products from dark green (most efficient) to red (least efficient).
+The label gives information about the energy efficiency of the pump, and rates products from dark green (most efficient) to red (least efficient).

-All new heat pumps must be sold with an EU product label, since 26 September 2015.
-The installer should also produce a package label that displays the efficiency based upon several different components in the heating system.
+Since 26 September 2015, all new heat pumps must be sold with an EU product label.
+The installer should also produce a package label that displays the efficiency based on several different components in the heating system.